 How Do I Get Rid of Fleas on Cats and Dogs

-The first thing that you should do is to remove any fleas on your dogs with a suitable, finely spaced comb.
+Firstly, I highly recommend that you remove any fleas on your dogs (or other pets) with a suitable, finely spaced comb.
 If you do not have one, you can pick one up at almost every convenience store.
 If there is not one in the pet section, you will probably find a fine toothed hair comb that will work well.
 Once you have one, give your dog or cat’s fur a good brush with this flea comb.
 This can take awhile, depending on how furry your dog or cat is but make sure that you take the time to do it properly otherwise its going to be very hard to control your flea outbreak.
 If you have a cat allergy, pet allergy or are sensitive to animal hair like I am, be sure to wash your hands afterwards and do not touch your keys during the process.

 How to Get Rid of Fleas on Kittens (Very Important)